hachemhfaiedh/Stonks/README.md

 To run the bot clone this repository on your local machine.

 ## Usage
-Once your in the directory run this command to get started
+Once you're in the directory run this command to get started
 ```
 ./Stonks
 ```